Nightscou2018/AndroidAPS-Wiki/Building-APK.md

 [[https://github.com/MilosKozak/AndroidAPS/wiki/images/androidstudio1.png]]

 * Select the build type you want to build.
-(If you want full option, then select 'fullWearcontrol-release')
+There are different modular options for pump, phone and watch, for example to have just a display on the watch (wear) or to be able to bolus from the watch (wearcontrol).
+If you want the full option, then select 'fullWearcontrol-release'

-* Go to Build Menu and click on Generate Signed APK.
+* Go to Build Menu and click on Generate Signed APK, select the same build type, and when asked select v1.
 For more information about using the keystore see [https://developer.android.com/studio/publish/app-signing.html#generate-key](https://developer.android.com/studio/publish/app-signing.html#generate-key)

 * Please wait for some time until the APK is created.
 You will get the pop-up below when the process is done.